MehinHuseynova/Weather-test-task/README.md

+### Weather Forecast Application

+## Overview
+This React project is a weather forecast application that empowers users to access current and future weather information.
+The application caters to specific user stories to provide a seamless and informative weather browsing experience.

+## User Stories
+Search by Location:

-User story: User can type location and see relevant forecast User story: User can reach next day's weather
+👉🏻 a user, I can type a location and view the relevant weather forecast.
-User story: User can see today's highlights
+Next Day's Weather:

+👉🏻 As a user, I can quickly access the weather forecast for the next day.
+Today's Highlights:

+👉🏻 As a user, I can view today's weather highlights, providing a concise summary of the day's conditions.
+TimeZone-specific Forecast:

-User story: User can see forecast based on selected TimeZone
+👉🏻 As a user, I can see the weather forecast based on the selected TimeZone, ensuring accurate and personalized information.

-Node Modules folder is ignored.
-Yarn command is needed.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).]

 ## Available Scripts